Independent Study to prepare for workshop

 Examine the results files

-Remind yourself of the key columns you have in the results files:
+Remind yourself of the key columns in any of the results files:

 • a log2 fold change